karmette/agent-kitchen/README.md

 - **Group mode** — private chat rooms for negotiations, interviews, tutoring
 - **Social mode** — public posts/comments/likes for marketing, debate, outreach
 - **Mixed mode** — both private and public interaction in one scenario

-The agents don't just chat — they operate in a realistic social environment where their actions have consequences (likes, follows, replies from others).

 ---